piotrsiupa/karnaugh-solver/tests/README.md

 It's a simple script for generating random inputs for the program.
 You can run it with the option `--help` if you're interested in learning more.

+# `tests/find-failing-example.py`

+It runs the program with variety of inputs, trying to find the smallest one for which it crashes.
+It's intended to find the smallest offending example when the program crashes, for easier debugging.
+You can run it with the option `--help` if you're interested in learning more.